-- has responsibility for programmatic decision-making; - requires considerable discretionary judgment in the performance of the work; - contributes to the conduct of the project as described in the statement of work for the prime award: - uses the funding to carry out a program for the entity's public purpose as specified in their mission statement or authorizing statute; - would be considered as a co-author of publications resulting from the work performed under the award.
+- has responsibility for programmatic decision-making; - requires considerable discretionary judgment in the performance of the work; - contributes to the conduct of the project as described in the statement of work for the prime award; - uses the funding to carry out a program for the entity's public purpose as specified in their mission statement or authorizing statute; - would be considered as a co-author of publications resulting from the work performed under the award.

 In determining whether the District classifies an entity as a subrecipient or a contractor, the substance of the relationship is more important than the form of the agreement.
 All of the characteristics listed above may not be present in all cases, and the District must use judgment in classifying each agreement as a subaward or a procurement contract.
-The Executive Director shall notify the Board of Directors of signed subaward agreements exceeding \$60,000.
+The Executive Director shall notify the Board of Directors of signed subaward agreements exceeding \$60,000 the lower limit set forth in California Public Contracting Code (§22032).

 Subawards are distinct from the purchasing of goods and services that constitutes a procurement relationship.
 Therefore, subawards do not function as exceptions to procurement requirements.
+While not required by California Public Contracting Code (§22032), the cost thresholds for a subaward align with those set forth in Section 22032(b) and (c) of the Act for the sake of consistency throughout this policy,